sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 </html>

-It can be observed that `Medical Expense` of people is increasing, as `Age` increases.
+It can be observed that the `Medical Expense` of people is increasing, as `Age` increases.

 ##### 2\.
 Let’s see how `Medical Expenses` are changing with `BMI (Body Mass Index)`